-- 8.16 The height, forward and rear projections of the proposed dwelling are considered to have an acceptable relationship to no.9 in terms of the impact of daylight & sunlight on the habitable room windows. - 8.17 The flatted block at the rear would conflict with the 45 degree lines of the adjoining dwellings, however the distance from the rear of the dwellings would be more than 20m and they would be at a lower level given the change in levels on the site. - 8.18 Given the separation distance and change in levels it is considered that the proposed development would not result in a significant loss of privacy and overlooking of neighbouring property.
-Although there would be some additional overlooking of neighbouring private amenity, this amenity is already overlooked by the existing windows of neighbouring properties.
+8.14 This dwelling is to the north and is at a similar level than the proposal site.
+The External Daylight Study shows that 1 small side facing window would fail the BRE Vertical Sky Component test, with the development resulting in a 'minor' impact, however this window is not considered to be a primary habitable room window.
+The proposed front building would not break a 45 degree line drawn from front and rear habitable room windows.
+The houses at the rear would conflict with the 45 degree lines of the adjoining dwelling, however the distance from the rear of the dwellings would be more than 15m and it is considered that given the positioning and separation distance that the proposed development would not result in a significant loss of privacy and overlooking of neighbouring property.
+Although there would be some additional overlooking of neighbouring private amenity, this amenity is already overlooked by the existing windows of neighbouring properties and it would not be the first 10m which would be directly overlooked (the area protected in policy from direct overlooking).